zenirc/zenircbot/docs/services.rst

 then numbers.
 For example BH-1234, it takes that, and appends it to the specified JIRA URL and says it back to the channel so you get links to issues automatically.

+Ls
+--

+.. _ls:

+This service was started as a basic troll and has grown since then, in a future release it is very likely that it will be renamed and made more modular as it keeps getting more trolling stuff added to it.

 Release
 -------